 R v.
 Silver and Others.
-Successfully defended as leading junior in multi-million pound bond warehouse excise fraud.
-Proceedings stayed during re-trial on grounds of non-disclosure by H.M Customs and Excise.
+Excise fraud: successfully defended as leading junior in multi-million pound bond warehouse excise fraud.
+Proceedings stayed during re-trial on grounds of non-disclosure.

 RCPO v.
 Taylor EWHC 715 (Admin).
 Appeal by RCPO (case stated) against decision of district judge that section 76 (2) MCA 1980 did not provide a power to postpone the issue of a warrant until the conclusion of a sentence (20 years) imposed for an offence to which the relevant confiscation order did not relate.
 Decision quashed but proceedings in magistrates’ court stayed on grounds of abuse of process.

 Taylor v.
 City of Westminster Magistrates’ Court EWHC 1498 (Admin).
 Whether confiscation enforcement proceedings in the magistrates’ court relate to an indicatable offence such as to permit, under regulation 12 of the Criminal Defence Service Regulations, representation by an advocate.

 Elected Member of South Eastern Circuit (SEC) Committee

 Senior SEC representative on Bar Council General Committee.